tikv/tikv/doc/roadmap-2024.md

 ### RocksDB Engine

-Newer version RocksDB introduced some promising features like "WAL compression support" and "async-io", we are going to upgrade TiKV's RocksDB to 8.1 version and leverage these powerful features.
+Newer version RocksDB introduced some promising features like "WAL compression support" and "async-io", we are going to upgrade TiKV's RocksDB to 8.10 version and leverage these powerful features.

 ### Titan Engine

 Titan engine can reduce write amplification dramatically for large value sceanrios, but there are also some drawbacks of Titan engine like space amplification caused by lazy GC, range scan speed has regression in some cases.
 We will introduce "Punch Hole" feature into Titan to reduce the space amplification.
 We probably will introduce "Level-Merge" feature to gain better range scan performance for Titan engine.
+We also will improve the read performance by prioritize the caching of blob file meta blocks.

 ## Observability & Diagnosability